gruco0002/FluidSolver/README.md

 folder should be your current working directory).

 #### Requirements for downloading
-Make sure to have `wget` and `unzip` on UNIX based systems.
+Make sure to have `git`, `wget` and `unzip` on UNIX based systems and that those tools are in your `PATH`.
 Especially on Mac-OSX wget is not installed by default.
 You can obtain wget for OSX with `brew install wget`.

-For Windows an updated version of `PowerShell` should be sufficient for downloading the dependencies.
+For Windows an updated version of `PowerShell` and `git` should be sufficient for downloading the dependencies.
+Make sure that `git` is contained within your environment variables / path.

 ### Compiling
 Only 64-bit compilation with the C++14 standard is supported.
 The project may work under other conditions but this is not tested.